 If your dog is stressed out and anxious, you can put him in his crate for a time-out.

-Remember that a time-out doesn’t have to be a punishment.
-Sometimes a time-out just means taking a few minutes to cool down.
+Remember that this kind of time-out isn’t a punishment.
+Sometimes a time-out just means giving your dog a few minutes to cool down.
 Putting your dog in his crate where he can settle down can be really helpful in calming him down when he’s stressed.

 A Thundershirt is a type of garment for your dog.
 It applies gentle pressure to your dog’s body, which helps calm anxiety.

 Thundershirts work essentially the same way weighted blankets do.
 What happens is that the pressure activates the parasympathetic nervous system, which is responsible for conserving energy.